-Perth suburb names
+Perth and surrounds suburb names

 The following information is a summary of the origins of metropolitan suburb names in Western Australia.
 Please select the first letter of the suburb you wish to see.

 Originally named 'Alinjarra' - an Aboriginal word for 'north' - in 1977, this suburb was renamed Alexander Heights in 1987.
 The name is derived from Alexander Drive, the main arterial road into the area.
 The road honours SB Alexander, a Road Board Member who was very active in civic affairs.

 This small suburb takes its name from the sheltered cove that forms its northern boundary.
 The cove was named after Alfred Waylen, the original grantee of Swan Location 74 which took in most of the present day localities of Myaree and Alfred Cove.